Section Image

 Why Live in Mazyck-Wraggborough

 Mazyck-Wraggborough, often referred to as Wraggborough, is a vibrant neighborhood in Charleston known for its historic charm and abundant green spaces.
-The area features a variety of vintage homes, including the iconic Charleston single houses, Colonial, Victorian, and Greek Revival estates.
-Townhouses and condominiums are also available, primarily representing new construction.
-Residents enjoy proximity to King Street's bustling shopping and dining scene, with local favorites like Coast for seafood, Bay Street Biergarten for drinks, and 39 Rue de Jean for French cuisine.
-Groceries can be conveniently sourced from Harris Teeter on East Bay Street, less than a mile away, or the weekly farmer’s market at Marion Square.
-The neighborhood is part of Charleston’s Garden District, offering numerous parks such as Wragg Mall, Wragg Square, and Tiedemann Park, which features a basketball court.
-Cultural attractions are plentiful, with the Children’s Museum of the Lowcountry, the Galliard Auditorium, and the Charleston Museum along Museum Mile.
-Marion Square hosts major events like the Charleston Food & Wine Festival and the Spoleto Festival.
+The area features a variety of vintage architectural styles, like Colonial, Victorian, Greek Revival and the iconic Charleston single houses.
+Newer townhouses and condominiums are also available.
+Residents enjoy proximity to King Street's bustling shopping and dining scene, including local favorites like Coast for seafood, Bay Street Biergarten for drinks and 39 Rue de Jean for French cuisine.
+Shoppers can get groceries from Harris Teeter on East Bay Street, less than a mile away, or from the weekly farmers market at Marion Square.
+Marion Square also hosts things to do like the Charleston Food & Wine Festival and the Spoleto Festival.
+The neighborhood is part of Charleston’s Garden District, offering numerous parks such as Wragg Mall, Wragg Square and Tiedemann Park.
+Cultural attractions are plentiful, with the Children’s Museum of the Lowcountry, the Galliard Auditorium and the Charleston Museum along Museum Mile.
 The neighborhood is highly walkable, with most errands achievable on foot.
 While public transportation is limited, nearby Highways 30 and 17, along with Interstate 26, provide easy access to surrounding areas.
-The Charleston International Airport is just over 11 miles away.

 Home Trends in Mazyck-Wraggborough, SC